Broken Elbow (cont.)

 Broken Elbow Follow-up

-- Take antibiotics to treat infection, if prescribed, or to reduce the chance of
+Take antibiotics to treat infection, if prescribed, or to reduce the chance of getting an infection.

-- Return to the emergency department immediately if any of the following is
+Return to the emergency department immediately if any of the following is noticed:

 Must Read Articles Related to Broken Elbow